mitsuhiko/lucumr/2023/11/19/cathedral-and-bazaaar-licensing.rst

 the mind of many folks, this license is a betrayal of the Open Source spirit.
 I understand the historic context and efforts that went into making Open Source and Free Software what it is today.
-We're all standing of the shoulders of the giants that created those licenses and defended them in courts.
+We're all standing on the shoulders of the giants that created those licenses and defended them in courts.
 But take this parting thought: we regarded the Cathedral development model as both Free Software and Open Source.
 In that model in between releases only selected people had access and control to the